Moulish2004/CSRF-Leads-to-Create-Fake-Users/README.md

 # CSRF Vulnerability: Creating Fake Users in Client Management System

 ## Introduction
 Cross-Site Request Forgery (CSRF) is an attack where an authenticated user is tricked into submitting a malicious request to a web application.
-This can lead to unauthorized actions being performed on behalf of the user.
+This can lead to unauthorized actions being performed on behalf of the user .
 In this report, we demonstrate how CSRF can be used to create fake users in a **Client Management System** and suggest mitigation strategies.

 ## Environment Setup
 - Locally hosted **Client Management System** using **MySQL** and **PHP**.